 The goal is to keep the lot as clear as possible, preventing large accumulations that become difficult and dangerous to move.
 It’s about proactive management, not just reactive cleanup.

-When we’re moving snow, one of the biggest things we think about is making sure nobody’s view gets blocked.
-Piling snow too high or too close to corners can make it really hard for drivers to see other cars, pedestrians, or even just the road itself when they’re pulling out or coming into your lot.
-We try to keep piles low and out of the way, especially near entrances, exits, and busy intersections.
-It’s all about keeping things safe for everyone.
+Piling snow too high or too close to corners can block drivers’ views of other cars, pedestrians, or the road when pulling in or out of your lot.
+We keep piles low and out of the way, especially near entrances, exits, and busy intersections.

-Nobody wants snow piled up against the side of their building.
-For starters, it can trap moisture, which isn’t great for the foundation or walls.
-It can also lead to ice dams forming on the roof.
-And let’s not forget about the plants and landscaping around your property.
-We aim to keep snow piles a good distance away from buildings and any nice landscaping you have, so nothing gets crushed or damaged when the snow eventually melts or when we’re moving it around.
+Snow piled against a building can trap moisture, which is bad for the foundation and walls, and can contribute to ice dams on the roof.
+We keep snow piles a safe distance from buildings and landscaping so nothing gets crushed or damaged as the snow melts or gets moved.

 Here’s a quick rundown of where we try to keep snow piles: